horvathaa/adamite/README.md

 - [eslint-config-react-app](https://www.npmjs.com/package/eslint-config-react-app)
 - [Prettier](https://prettier.io/)

-This boilerplate is heavily inspired by and adapted from [https://github.com/samuelsimoes/chrome-extension-webpack-boilerplate](https://github.com/samuelsimoes/chrome-extension-webpack-boilerplate), with additional support for React 16.13 features and Webpack 4.
+The project structure is heavily inspired by and adapted from [https://github.com/samuelsimoes/chrome-extension-webpack-boilerplate](https://github.com/samuelsimoes/chrome-extension-webpack-boilerplate), with additional support for React 16.13 features and Webpack 4.

 ## Installing and Running